 They seamlessly merge the shared traditions of Americana, Bluegrass and traditional Irish music, creating music that excites and delights audiences both sides of the Atlantic:

-The band has six acclaimed albums under their belt (go listen to them all – I honestly couldn’t pick a favourite) but live performance is where they truly excel.
-If you ever get a chance to see We Banjo 3 perform live, don’t miss out!
+We Banjo 3 has six acclaimed albums under their belt (go listen to them all – I honestly couldn’t pick a favourite) but live performance is where they truly excel.
+If you ever get a chance to see them perform live, don’t miss out!

 His mantra is: every gig should satisfy two of the three Ps.
 Profit, profile and pleasure.
 If you find a gig that satisfies all three, you’re flying!
 Gerry’s words of wisdom also included an important lesson in humility.